 Defining the London skyline is 30 St. Mary Axe, or more casually known as the ‘Gherkin’.

 Statue of Eros watches over the hoards of people that gather at his base in Piccadilly Circus.

 I never tire of London, and I especially never tire of the Tower Bridge.
 What an amazing, and beautiful, architectural achievement.

 There we are, just a little taste of London to hopefully get you dreaming of a new place to visit…. or revisit if you’ve already been there.
 There is so much to do in London I think it would take years to see it all.
 But it sure would be fun to try eh?

+Have you been to London?
+If so, what are your favourite scenes?
 If not, what’s the first thing you want to see when you get there?